Bespoke, Custom & Personalised Cakes

 Acustom cake sits comfortably in the middle.
 It is more tailored than a standard cake order, but it does not begin from scratch in the way a bespoke commission does.

-In our world, custom usually means taking one of our existing cake designs and adapting it.
+In our world, custom means taking one of our existing cake designs and materially adapting it.
 The starting point is already there as an Anges de Sucre design.
-We then adjust parts of that design to suit your celebration.
+We then rework its decoration for your celebration while keeping the original design recognisable.

 Starting PointAn existing Anges de Sucre cake design.